Popular Topics

 The most common variety is the acardius acephalus where the head is lacking and so are the upper extremities.
 Other types are acardius anceps, acardius acormus and acardius amorphous.
 While in acardius anceps, the most highly developed form, a partly developed head with remnants of cranial bones and brain tissue are present with developed body and extremities, acardius acormus is the rarest form of acardia.
 The monster is a head without a body.
 Acardia amorphous is the least developed monster not recognizable as a human form, with minimally developed visceral organs.
 Since there is no gross human form, the name acardius amorphous.

 As to the cause of acardia, the etiology of acardiac monster is still unknown.
 Genetic defects have been reported to be the cause.
 Some researchers suggest chromosomal abnormalities to be the reason.
 Krause and Bejdl suggest that compression of the cephalic pole of the embryo prohibiting curving and fusion of the primitive heart tube to be the basic cause of this anomaly.
-As a result, the dependant entodermal organs like thyroid, oesophagus, trachea, lung, liver and others are also not formed.
+As a result, the dependant entodermal organs like thyroid, esophagus, trachea, lung, liver and others are also not formed.

 A pregnant woman carrying an acardiac twin is unlikely to have any unusual symptoms.
 An acardiac twin is often found incidentally on prenatal ultrasound.
 As no two acardiac twins are formed exactly alike, they may present differently.
 Several improved imaging techniques like 2D ultrasonography, 3D ultrasonography and transvaginal Doppler ultrasonography have made diagnosis of acardia possible even in the first trimester of pregnancy.
 Such early diagnosis helps to reduce the risk of complications.
 Fetal echocardiography is also recommended to assist in early detection of heart failure in the normal twin.
 Chromosome studies are also done on both fetuses.